 But I learned that day that only Christ can draw you to himself and to do that he must convince you of your need for him.
 God had to prove to me that I was lost before he could save me.

 Can you remember a time when you realized your need for forgiveness?
-Have you ever truly let Jesus into your heart?
+Have you ever truly believed upon Jesus for the reason of forgiveness of sins?
 If so, there will be a change in your life.
 If there is no real desire to love God and serve Him, I would recommend doing what Paul told the Corinthian church, "examine yourselves, whether ye be in the faith" .